digital-asset/docs.daml.com/docs/2.7.4/docs/concepts/glossary.rst

 At runtime, the Daml execution engine computes the required authorizing parties from this mapping.
 It also computes which parties have given authorization to the action in question.
 The Daml authorization model is comprised of the following rules:

-An action that creates or archives a contract must be authorized by all signatories of the contract An action that exercises a choice on a contract must be authorized by all controllers of the choice A fetch action must be authorized by at least one stakeholder on the contract A lookupByKey action must be authorized by all key maintainers
+* An action that creates or archives a contract must be authorized by all signatories of the contract
+* An action that exercises a choice on a contract must be authorized by all controllers of the choice
+* A fetch action must be authorized by at least one stakeholder on the contract
+* A lookupByKey action must be authorized by all key maintainers

-Actions performed in the body of a choice are authorized (i.e. carry the authority of) all controllers of the choice and all signatories of the contract on which the choice is exercised.
+Actions performed in the body of a choice are authorized by (i.e. carry the authority of) all controllers of the choice and all signatories of the contract on which the choice is exercised.

 Choice
 ======